caronc/apprise/README.md

 Values supplied for a call or through the environment are trimmed.
 If one is blank afterwards, it reads as not supplied and the next source above applies.
-A default written in the configuration stays as written, including an empty default.
+A default written in the configuration stays as written.
+Use `name: ""` for an explicit empty-string default; `name:` means the value is required.

 ```bash
 # Supply it directly